Skip to content

 你好像她的了。(Nǐ hǎoxiàng shēng tā de qì le.)

-It seems like you are angry with her.
+It seems like you are mad at her.

-However, this rule does not apply to general verbs, as you can add any object directly after them.
+However, this rule does not apply to general verbs, so you can add any object directly after them.

 For example: